Get More People Out to Your Write for Rights AND Make it Amazing!

 - Faces are best – take pictures of people smiling and looking at the camera, not just hunched over writing letters.
 Be sure to get their names, and always ask permission to photograph the individual when you are capturing their face.

-- Share your best photos on Instagram, Facebook, or Twitter using the hashtag – Always tag your photos with #Write4Rights and #W4R16
+- Share your best photos on Instagram, Facebook, or Twitter using the hashtag – Always tag your photos with #WriteforRights

-Share your photos using #WithThePeaceRiver, #MaximaIsNotAlone or #StaySafeStayStrong and they'll appear on our social media solidarity pages!
+Share your photos using #WithThePeaceRiver, and #FreeRightsDefenders and they'll appear on our social media solidarity pages!
+Display our solidarity page through a computer or projected at your event with this link.

 8. Have a kids’ station

 This idea won’t work for everyone, but if you can have a place for parents and children can both get involved – go for it!
 A kids’ station can be simple: paper, pencils and crayons.
+You could create lanterns from the drawings made and use them to decorate your space (using a simple string and peg approach!).
 Add a few stickers and you’re on a roll!
-We have Case Sheets that are specifically for kids 9+ for the Shawkan case and the Bayram and Giyas case (scroll down to the very end of the document)!
+We have created Case Sheets that are specifically for kids 9+ for the China and Madagascar cases.

 9. Make it fun!